dikortis/LetsTalkETC/Episodes/Episode_12.md

-state coins that additional arm being able to get around issues concerning week subjectivity and node bootstrapping uh-huh I think I pretty much any block chain and it straps on top it doesn't replace what are the block chains are doing their consensus it straps on top
+state coins that additional arm being able to get around issues concerning week subjectivity and node bootstrapping
+I think I pretty much any block chain and it straps on top it doesn't replace what are the block chains are doing their consensus it straps on top